deadcoast/Space_Muck/prompt_pad.md

+# Prompt Pad

+This file contains a collection of quick and effecient prompt to help you navigate the codebase and implement new features.
+Prompts are grouped by topic and are intended to be used as a starting point for new conversations or task generations.

+New prompts may be added to this file as needed, but please follow the same format and style as the existing prompts utilizing the CodeBase System Documents.

+## Prompting Upkeep

+### Prompting a New Conversation to Utilize the Docs

+Review the @.windsurfrules file, adhere to this strict workflow to ensure code is implemented gracefully.
+Remember that you have comprehensive documentation in @System_Integration.md @System_Architecture.md @System_Directory_Tree.md you may review if needed for applicable integration with the codebase.
+Finally, review @System_Scratchpad.md and continue on the next step on the Tasklist

+## Implementing Missing Functionality

 1. in @converter_interface.py  we need to use these imports, not remove them.
 Implement the missing functionality to properly utilize these imported types.
 Review @ASCII_UI_Implementation_Plan.md , Rewview @ascii_ui.py for context

 2. Enhance the code to properly use the imports, particularly focusing on ConverterTier, ResourceType, EfficiencyFactor, and OptimizationSuggestion: